 What Do You Need To Do?

 Don’t opt for the first vehicle rental business that you come across.
 They are not the only ones in the region, so do your homework and compare rates before signing a contract.
-Do your own research to see whether there are any hidden costs associated with your booking.
+Do your own research to see whether any hidden costs are associated with your booking.